 - To prevent infections that can lead to some forms of glomerulonephritis, such as HIV and hepatitis, follow safe-sex guidelines and avoid intravenous drug use.

-- Control your blood pressure, which lessens the likelihood of damage to your kidneys from hypertension.
+- Control high blood pressure, which lessens the likelihood of damage to your kidneys from hypertension.

 - Control your blood sugar to help prevent diabetic nephropathy.

-- Your kidneys and how they work.
-National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/kudiseases/pubs/yourkidneys/index.htm#rate.
-Accessed Feb.
-3, 2011.
+- The kidneys and how they work.
+National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/KUDiseases/pubs/yourkidneys/index.aspx.
+Accessed Nov.
+4, 2013.